dw4085/openai-realtime-rag/README.md

 # OpenAI Realtime RAG Assistant

-This is a fork of [openai-realtime-console](https://github.com/openai/openai-realtime-console) adapted to demonstrate voice based RAG assistants using their [realtime api](https://github.com/openai/openai-realtime-api-beta).
+This is a fork of [openai-realtime-rag](https://github.com/ALucek/openai-realtime-rag) adapted to demonstrate voice based RAG assistants using OpenAI's [realtime api](https://github.com/openai/openai-realtime-api-beta).
 All credit to the OpenAI team for putting together the majority of this.
 Please refer to their original repo for more detailed information on how the backend works.

 <img src="/readme/console_screenshot.png" width="800" />